Retirement and Health Care Coverage...

 Special enrollment rights also arise in the event of a marriage, birth, adoption, or placement for adoption.
 You have to request enrollment within 30 days of the event.
 In special enrollment as a result of birth, adoption, or placement for adoption, coverage is retroactive to the day of the event.
 In case of marriage, coverage begins on the first day of the next month.

-A special enrollment right also arises for employees and their dependents who lose coverage under a State Children's Health Insurance Program (CHIP) or Medicaid or who are eligible to receive premium assistance under those programs.
+A special enrollment right also arises for employees and their dependents who lose coverage under a state Children's Health Insurance Program (CHIP) or Medicaid or who are eligible to receive premium assistance under those programs.
 The employee or dependent must request enrollment within 60 days of the loss of coverage or the determination of eligibility for premium assistance.
 You may be eligible for assistance under CHIP or Medicaid to pay your group health premiums.
-For more information on CHIP, see the chapter on private individual health insurance.
+For more information, see the chapter on Finding Individual Health Coverage.